4d/docs/website/translated_docs/de/Debugging/basics.md

 ### Typing errors

-Typing errors are detected by the Method editor.
+Typing errors are detected by the Code Editor.
 They are displayed in red and additional information is provided at the bottom of the window.
 Here's a typing error:

 ![break-point](assets/en/Debugging/typing-error.png)